Presenting the Best of CES 2020 finalists!

 Best startup

 Rhythmo's BeatBox is a build-it-yourself drum machine kit with an integrated battery and speakers.
 It's made from durable cardboard and has plenty of twisty knobs and arcade-style buttons for making tunes.
 Once everything is assembled, you can fire up the BeatBox app and follow the tutorials to learn about music production.
-By the end, you'll be ready to make some sweet jams both through the app and other compatible software.
+By the end, you'll be ready to make some sweet jams, both through the app and with other compatible software.

-Some researchers believe that people with dyslexia have two dominant eyes that simultaneously send information to the brain, causing letters to appear mirrored or blurred mirror while reading.
+Some researchers believe that people with dyslexia have two dominant eyes that simultaneously send information to the brain, causing letters to appear mirrored or blurred while reading.
 French startup Lexilife has developed a special reading lamp in response that uses both pulsed and modulated light to combat the effect.
 Users can adjust the pulsation to find their perfect light-based rhythm and, as a result, read with greater comfort for longer periods of time.

 Water scarcity is a growing concern around the world, and Hydraloop devised an innovative, in-home solution to help people do their part.
 The company's flagship product is about the size of a refrigerator, and once installed, thoroughly purifies incoming waste water and routes it back out again for use in toilets, washing and gardening.
-Hydraloop's work isn't just good for the environment -- it'll help you save money on your water bill, too.
+Hydraloop's work is not only good for the environment but also will help you save money on your water bill.

 Feles wants to make biotechnology affordable and give everyone the chance to conduct simple lab experiments at home.
-The startup's first product is a beautifully designed lab-in-a-box that boasts a seven-inch touchscreen, fridge and storage area, centrifuge, gel dock, thermocycler, spectrometer and two incubators.
+The startup's first product is a beautifully designed lab in a box that boasts a seven-inch touchscreen, fridge and storage area, centrifuge, gel dock, thermocycler, spectrometer, and two incubators.
 In short, it's everything you need to learn about microbrewing, food testing, molecular mixology, species identification, bio art and more.

 Withings' range of elegant, subtly designed fitness-tracking watches has taken another step forward with the ScanWatch.
-It has dual optical sensors, including one for now-industry-standard heart arrhythmias tests and an SpO2 sensor to monitor blood oxygen levels, helping to identify periods of sleep apnea.
+It has dual optical sensors, including one for now-industry-standard heart-arrhythmias tests and an SpO2 sensor to monitor blood-oxygen levels, helping to identify periods of sleep apnea.
 Additionally, claimed 30-day battery life means you no longer need to worry about running out of power by the end of the day.

 Colgate Plaqless Pro Toothbrush

 There are plenty of electric toothbrushes on the market, but Colgate's Plaqless Pro has one feature that helps it stand out.
-A built-in sensor detects plaque build-up in your mouth and a light ring around the toothbrush glows blue when you need to keep cleaning.
+A built-in sensor detects plaque buildup in your mouth, and a light ring around the toothbrush glows blue when you need to keep cleaning.
 Once you've removed all the plaque, the light turns white and you can move on.
 Naturally, it offers all the other features you'd expect from a smart toothbrush, including an app that analyzes your brushing habits.
 Even so, a simple visual indicator showing when your teeth are fully clean is probably the smartest thing about this toothbrush.

 The Internet of Things is everywhere, but smart bathroom devices remain a novelty.
 What we liked about Mateo's smart bath mat is how it hides in plain sight, and does more than measure just pounds or kilograms.
 A medical-grade 7,000-dot pressure map can map out how your foot makes contact with the ground, rate your posture and offer remedial exercises, if needed, through a companion app.

-Sex tech may have just gotten the official green light from the CTA to exhibit at CES, but products live these have actually been getting smarter for years already.
+Sex tech may have just gotten the official green light from the CTA to exhibit at CES, but products like these have actually been getting smarter for years already.
 The Lioness is a bio-sensing vibrator that can detect the intensity of your orgasm.
 The version launched this week at CES uses AI to guide you in understanding your pleasure.
-What's most intriguing about Lioness, though, are the insights you can glean about your overall health from patterns in your arousal.
+What's most intriguing about Lioness though are the insights you can glean about your overall health from patterns in your arousal.

-Best Wearable
+Best wearable

 Withings makes classy hybrid fitness-tracking watches that look good on your wrist while keeping an eye on your health.
-Its flagship wearable already had a blood pressure monitor, but now gains a built in electrocardiogram (ECG) test for a more complete picture of your heart, along with an additional optical sensor that promises to detect signs of sleep apnea.
+Its flagship wearable already had a blood pressure monitor, but it now gains a built-in electrocardiogram (ECG) test for a more complete picture of your heart, along with an additional optical sensor that promises to detect signs of sleep apnea.
 As a smartwatch, it offers smartphone notifications and alerts alongside all that health data.
 The fact that it can last for 30 days on a charge means it'll please folks who find the Apple Watch's charging demands a little high maintenance.

-Suunto's newest watch is trying to appeal to two very different kinds of users: those in the market for a smartwatch, and hardcore fitness junkies who will take all the data they can get.
-The Suunto 7 runs on Wear OS, but tries to make the best of Google's software by adding its own tweaks.
+Suunto's newest watch is trying to appeal to two very different kinds of users: those in the market for a smartwatch and hard-core fitness junkies who will take all the data they can get.
+The Suunto 7 runs on Wear OS, but it tries to make the best of Google's software by adding its own tweaks.
 That includes offline outdoor maps, complete with heat maps of popular routes.
 In addition, Suunto pushed the display brightness to 1,000 nits, making it easy to read in the brightest of sunlight.

 Audio-Technica QuietPoint ATH-ANC300TW